AdobeDocs/media-analytics.en/help/reporting/metrics/dropped-frame-impacted-streams.md

 # Dropped frame impacted streams

 The **Dropped frame impacted streams** metric counts sessions in which at least one frame was dropped.
-The metric is a session-level boolean — multiple drops within the same session count as one impacted stream.
+The metric is a session-level boolean; multiple drops within the same session count as one impacted stream.
 For total drop volume, use [Dropped frames](dropped-frames.md).

 ## How this metric is calculated